Particular/docs.particular.net/servicecontrol/servicecontrol-instances/distributed-instances.md

 ### Multi-region deployments

-Mutli-region deployments are partially supported (error data sharding is not supported).
+Multi-region deployments are partially supported (error data sharding is not supported).
 Such setup consists of ServiceControl slave deployed in each region and a master instance responsible for aggregating audit data.

 In this scenario all cross-region audit data can be queried via ServiceInsight connected to the master.
 However to use the recoverability features a dedicated ServicePulse installation in each region is required.